 The Chinese New Year celebration in San Francisco is one of the largest in the world.
-The Grand Parade is the main draw of this celebration.
-This year, you will find events in both February and March.
+The Grand Parade, the main draw of this celebration, is on Saturday, February 20.
+However, you will find lots of fun events in both January and February.

 The Chinese New Year San Francisco celebration first began in the mid-1800s.
 This is when several immigrants from China came to the US looking for work.